-- A. Once you find the cathode and anode terminals of your diode, ensure that your Digital Multimeter is in resistance or ohmmeter mode.
-You can do this by turning the middle knob to the resistor values or ohm symbol.
+- A. Once you find your diode's cathode and anode terminals, ensure that your Digital Multimeter is in resistance or ohmmeter mode.
+You can turn the middle knob to the resistor values or ohm symbol.

 - Attach the black probe to the cathode and the red probe to the anode.
-This way, the diode is forward bias.
+This way, the diode is forward-biased.

-So, if the meter shows a high OL or resistance in reverse and forward bias, it means that you have an open diode.
+So, you have an open diode if the meter shows a high OL or resistance in reverse and forward bias.
 But if you have low resistance for both conditions—you have a short diode.

 2. Diode Mode